-- Our Connected Home business has developed products such as the Hive smart thermostat, plugs, sensors, lights and camera, which are now also available in Italy thanks to the partnership with Eni Gas&Luce.
+- Our Centrica Home Solutions business has developed products such as the Hive smart thermostat, plugs, sensors, lights and camera.

-- Through our Distributed Energy & Power business we offer integrated energy solutions for commercial and industrial customers, including flexible generation, energy management systems, and battery storage.
-In the power sector, Centrica owns three gas-fired power stations in England and Wales.
-We also have a 20% interest in eight UK nuclear power stations.
+- Through Centrica Business Solutions we offer integrated energy solutions for commercial and industrial customers, including flexible generation, energy management systems, and battery storage.
+In the power sector we have 20% equity interest in eight UK nuclear power stations.
 As part of our distributed generation activities, we acquired ENER-G Cogen in 2016, an established supplier and operator of combined heat and power (CHP) solutions.
 Moreover, in November 2017, we acquired REstore, the Europe’s leading demand response aggregator, managing a portfolio of industrial and commercial customers across Belgium, the UK, France and Germany.

 - Our Energy, Marketing & Trading business operates in LNG trading, route-to-market, optimisation and risk-management for customers with decentralised generation assets.
 As part of this, Centrica plc acquired Neas Energy in 2016.
-Since then, we continue to expand our route-to-market offering across Europe and now serve customers who own decentralised assets with installed capacity of over 11,8 GW across a range of energy generation (of which 8.88 GW are renewable assets).
+Since then, we continue to expand our route-to-market offering across Europe and North America and now serve customers who own decentralised assets with installed capacity of over 24 GW across a range of energy generation (of which over 11 GW are renewable assets).

 - Exploration & Production also continues to play an important role in our portfolio.
 In 2017, we created a joint venture with Bayerngas Norge, now operating under name of Spirit Energy in UK, Norwegian, Dutch and Danish waters.
 Spirit Energy is now one of Europe’s leading independent E&P operators, with production of around 47mmboe in 2018, and assets in the UK, the Netherlands and Norway.